RobertGreene/VACTutorial/README.md

 #3 Create an Empty Object and add the VACTutorial.cs to it

-This tutorial covers both SteamUser.GetAuthSessionTicket then SteamUser.BeginAuthSession and the resulting callback.
+This tutorial covers SteamUser.GetAuthSessionTicket then SteamUser.BeginAuthSession and the resulting callback.